-Provinces were delineated by Forest Service geographers in 1979.
+Provinces were first delineated by Forest Service geographers in 1979.
 Thirty years later, Dave Albert, John Schoen and I made minor revisions to those units, adding provinces #2, 3 and 4 on non-National Forest Land.
-My province borders and numbers are identical to those in Audubon’s Ecological Atlas of Southeast Alaska (Smith, ed, 2016) but the names are different.
-I’ve tried to purge IWGNs (important white guy names) in favor of more place-based, and frequently at least Lingít-derived names.
-My placenames convention is explained at the bottom of the JuneauNature home page.
-More extensive background is in Culture>Naming places, and in particular, my essay Naming our home.
+My province borders and numbers are identical to those in Audubon’s Ecological Atlas of Southeast Alaska (Smith, ed, 2016) but the names are different, as explained below

 The 22 provinces are grouped by color into 5 ‘super-provinces’ as mapped by MacDonald & Cook for similar mammal assemblages reflecting barriers to dispersal and about 10,000 years of genetic drift.
 You can also view the provinces on a clickable map that opens each subsection.